charles-azam/deepengineer/README.md

 I want to use supabase for the authentification, stripe for payment and GCP for the rest.

-The front must be react and the back fastAPI.
+The front must be react/vite and the back fastAPI.

 Help build that application and guide me through.

+Build the frontend in a frontend directory.
+For the backend, there is already a package managed by uv.